Tevinthuku/politico-react/README.md

 # politico-react
-A react app with 3 flavors baked in powered by the politico API
+A react app with 3 flavors baked in powered by my politico [API](https://github.com/Tevinthuku/Politico)

 ## The three flavors